The Winn-Dixie Company

-Southeastern Grocers (formerly Bi-Lo Holdings) is an American supermarket portfolio headquartered in Jacksonville, Florida.
-The portfolio was created by Lone Star Funds in September 2013 as the new parent company for Harveys, Winn-Dixie, and Fresco y Más.
+The Winn-Dixie Company (formerly Southeastern Grocers and Bi-Lo Holdings) is an American supermarket portfolio headquartered in Jacksonville, Florida.
+The portfolio was created by Lone Star Funds in September 2013 as the new parent company for BI-LO, Harveys, and Winn-Dixie, later to include Fresco y Más.

 Southeastern Grocers was rated No. 31 in the Forbes 2015 ranking of America's Largest Private Companies.

 History

 BI-LO Holdings under Lone Star Funds

 In December 2004, private equity firm Lone Star Funds acquired BI-LO Holdings, which included the BI-LO and Bruno's supermarket chains, from Ahold.
 In March 2007, Lone Star spun off Bruno's, Food World, and Food Max stores from BI-LO.

 By March 2009, BI-LO had filed for chapter 11 bankruptcy.
 Lone Star provided a $350 million cash infusion and it managed to emerge from bankruptcy in May 2010.

 On December 19, 2011, it was announced that BI-LO and Winn-Dixie would merge to create an organization of 690 grocery stores and 63,000 employees in eight states throughout the southeastern United States.
 BI-LO purchased Winn-Dixie for $560 million, and operated Winn-Dixie as a subsidiary.
 The merged company was based at Winn-Dixie's former headquarters in Jacksonville, Florida.

 On May 28, 2013, it was announced that BI-LO was acquiring the Harveys, Sweetbay, and Reid's banners from Delhaize Group for $265 million.
 Upon completion of the transaction, BI-LO rebranded all Sweetbay stores as Winn-Dixie stores, and all Reid's stores as BI-LO stores, while keeping the Harveys name for those stores.